Google Remarketing for effective Digital Marketing

 Over time these two concepts have become interchangeable and marketers often put them on a par.
 Google even “borrowed” the concept of Remarketing and used it to name its retargeting campaigns.

 Google remarketing is an important part of digital marketing, also known among marketers as a retargeting.
 This method allows you to advertise your products and services to those visitors who have already viewed your website or have used your mobile app but have not purchased or ordered anything from it.

 How does it work?

 Once the user leaves your site, they will continue seeing your ads in different places all over the web – in their Google search results, in other websites or apps*, and the Display Network.
 Remarketing lets you run ad campaigns that meet your prospects’ needs.
-It encourages them to visit your web page again, and again, and again… Therefore, increasing their chances of successful conversions, such as a purchasing a product.
+It encourages them to visit your web page again, and again, and again… Therefore, increasing their chances of successful conversions, such as purchasing a product from an online shop.

 *Only if they have been registered in AdSense, they will have the permission to display ads.